 Growing pains are usually felt as aching or throbbing in the front of the thighs or back of the calves.
 They tend to affect both legs and typically occur at night, but not every night.
 They are thought most likely to be muscle pain at night from overuse during the day.

-Mild cases of JHS may seem like growing pains; however, if your child's pain is clearly related to exercise and is stopping them from joining in, then it's more likely that JHS is the diagnosis.
+Mild cases of HSD may seem like growing pains; however, if your child's pain is clearly related to exercise and is stopping them from joining in, then it's more likely that HSD is the diagnosis.

 Nobody knows why some children and adults with hypermobile joints develop difficult symptoms, whilst most do not, but it may be that these children and adults are the ones with the most stretchy tissues of all.
 Other factors may also contribute, including muscles that tend to be more relaxed at rest than the average.
 There may also be natural variations in the way bony joints are shaped, so that some people's joints can move to greater extremes than those of other people.

-It is very common in children of school age.
-It varies in degree.
+Joint hypermobility and HSDs are very common in children of school age.
 Everyone will remember children at school who could do 'the splits' easily, for example, and others who never could despite trying.
-Up to 4 in 10 of young teenage girls and about 1 in 10 of young teenage boys have hyperflexible joints.
+Up to 4 in 10 of young teenage girls and about 1 in 10 of young teenage boys have hyper-flexible joints.
 However, for most of these children, there is no associated pain.

-About 1 in 10 children with hypermobile joints experience pain related to exercise, and this is then referred to as joint hypermobility syndrome.
+About 1 in 10 children with hypermobile joints experience pain related to exercise, and this is then referred to as a hypermobility spectrum disorder.
 Most will recover with support and graded exercise, but a few will find it more limiting.
 It is not clear why some children experience pain, whilst most do not.

-JHS is more common in Asian-American children and is least common in African-American children.
+HSDs are more common in Asian-American children and least common in African-American children.
 The reasons for that are probably genetic.
 Many people with Down's syndrome are also hypermobile.

-What are the symptoms of joint hypermobility syndrome?
+What are the symptoms of hypermobility spectrum disorders?